bibleexchange/romans__textbook/textbook/en/0303_unbending-authority-of-the-law.md

-## The Unbending Authority of the Law (vs. 9-19)
+## The Unbending Authority of the Law (vs. 9—19)

 > *Justification is by faith without the deeds of the Law.
-The Law is: an advantage to those who know it (vs. 1-2), absolute in its nature (vs. 3-8), unbending in its authority (vs. 9-19), has a distinct purpose (vs. 20-30), and is not made void, but rather is established	by our faith. (v.
+The Law is: an advantage to those who know it (vs. 1—2), absolute in its nature (vs. 3—8), unbending in its authority (vs. 9—19), has a distinct purpose (vs. 20—30), and is not made void, but rather is established	by our faith. (v.
 31).*

 <!-- -->

 The whole world is under the sentence of condemnation.

-## The charge is levied against the sinner. &mdash; v.
+## The charge is levied against the sinner. — v.
 9

 Who is a sinner?
 We have proven both Jew and Gentile to be under sin as ALL are guilty of breaking the law.

 ## Witnesses are brought before the accused.

-### The witness of creation &mdash; 1:20
+### The witness of creation — 1:20
-### The witness of conscience &mdash; 2:15
+### The witness of conscience — 2:15
-### The witness of commandment &mdash; 3:19
+### The witness of commandment — 3:19

-## The indictment is read from the Scriptures. &mdash; vs. 10-18
+## The indictment is read from the Scriptures. — vs. 10—18

 ### According to the rules of the court the indictment had to be written.